phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_ab_initio.md

 ---
 permalink: /coronavirus/tutorial_ab_initio
-title: "Ab initio Structure Prediction Tutorial"
+title: "Using ab initio Modeling to Predict the Structure of Hemoglobin Subunit Alpha"
 sidebar:
  nav: "coronavirus"
 toc: true
 toc_sticky: true
 ---

-* Note to self: make sure we mention multiple models

-* Because this type of structure prediction is incredibly difficult and computationally intensive, there are still many problems with current *ab initio* algorithms.
-Perhaps one of the largest setbacks is that current algorithms severely limit the length of the input sequence in order to preserve accuracy and reduce runtime.

-The leading *ab initio* modeling algorithm *QUARK* limits the input to only 200 amino acids.
-As a result, we cannot use *ab initio* structure prediction on the RBD of SARS-CoV-2 (about 229 amino acids long according to PDB entry <a href="https://www.rcsb.org/structure/6M0J" target="_blank">6m0j</a>), let alone one of the chains of the S protein (about 1281 amino acids long).
+In this software tutorial, we will use the popular *ab initio* modeling software called QUARK.
+Because of the difficulty of quickly and accurately reconstructing the structure of a long protein, QUARK limits us to only polypeptides with at most 200 amino acids.

-* Nevertheless, we can use *QUARK* to try to model a smaller protein.
-Here we will use the human hemoglobin subunit alpha (from PDB entry <a href="https://www.rcsb.org/structure/1sI4" target="_blank">1si4</a>) , which is 141 amino acids long.
+Because the SARS-CoV-2 spike protein is 1281 amino acids, we will demonstrate how to use *QUARK* to predict the structure of a smaller protein.
+In what follows, we will use human hemoglobin subunit alpha (PDB entry [1si4](https://www.rcsb.org/structure/1sI4)), which is 141 amino acids long.

+Before beginning, if you have not used QUARK before, then you will need to *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK2/registration/" target="_blank">register for a QUARK account</a>* to use this software.
+After registering, you will receive an email containing a temporary password.

+Then, [download the sequence](../_pages/coronavirus/files/Human_Hemoglobin_subunit_alpha_Seq.txt) of the protein.
+Go to *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK2/" target="_blank">QUARK</a>* to find the submission page for QUARK, where you should take the following steps as shown in the figure below.

-First, download the sequence of the protein:
+1. Copy and paste the sequence into the first box.
-<a href="/multiscale_biological_modeling/_pages/coronavirus/files/Human_Hemoglobin_subunit_alpha_Seq.txt" download>Hemoglobin Sequence</a>.

-Next, go to *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK2/" target="_blank">QUARK</a>* for the job submittion page.
-Here, we will copy and paste the sequence into the first box.
-Fill out the desired email adress to recieve the results.
-If you have never used *QUARK* before, you will need to register for a *QUARK* password.
-Follow the registration form and you will receive an email containing a six-digit password.
-Back in the job submittion page, enter your password and then click *Run QUARK*.
-The results should be finished within a few hours depending on the server load.
+2. Add your email address and password.
+3. Click `Run QUARK`.

 ![image-center](../assets/images/QuarkTutorial.png){: .align-center}
 {: style="font-size: medium;"}

-Once your job is finished, you will receive an email notification and the ability to download the results.
-In the main text, we will show a figure of our models as well as the real tertiary structure of human hemoglobin subunit alpha from the PDB entry <a href="https://www.rcsb.org/structure/1sI4" target="_blank">1si4</a>.
-You can also download our models if you wish.
+Even though this is a short protein, it will take at least a few hours to run your submission, depending on server load.
+When your job has finished, you will receive an email notification and the ability to download the results.

+In the meantime, you may like to join us back in the main text.
+QUARK will not return a single best answer but rather the top five best-scoring structures that it finds.
+We will show a figure of our models and compare them to the known structure of human hemoglobin subunit alpha from the PDB entry <a href="https://www.rcsb.org/structure/1sI4" target="_blank">1si4</a>.
+You can also <a href="../_pages/coronavirus/files/QUARK_Hemoglobin.tar.bz2" download>download</a> our completed models if you like.
-<a href="../_pages/coronavirus/files/QUARK_Hemoglobin.tar.bz2" download>QUARK Results</a>

-Later in the module, we will learn how to assess the accuracy of our predicted structure models.

 [Return to main text](ab_initio#toward-a-faster-approach-for-protein-structure-prediction){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}